 The Victoria Airport Authority specified nine parcels of land within their jurisdiction where future development is expected.
+The previously proposed Sidney Crossing development on the southwest corner of Highway 17 / Beacon Avenue and along Beacon Avenue was also included (Area #10) in the future land use.
 The parcel locations are identified on Figure 1.
 The expected land use and development size for each parcel is summarized in Table 10.
 The potential development in VAA is expected to be fully built-out by 2040.